An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

 \subsection{Spanning trees and circulations}

-Let us recall some useful definitions from the approach of M\"omke and Svensson~\cite{DBLP:conf/focs/MomkeS11} that we use throughout this paper.
+Let us recall some useful definitions from the approach of M\"omke and Svensson~\cite{momke2016removing} that we use throughout this paper.

-\begin{definition} A {\em greedy DFS tree} is a spanning tree formed via a depth-first search of $G$.
-If there is a choice as to which edge to traverse next, the edge with the highest $\x$-value is chosen. \end{definition}
+\begin{definition} Let $y \in $ \ref{LP}.
+A {\em greedy DFS tree} chosen with respect to $y$ is a spanning tree formed via a depth-first search of $G$.
+If there is a choice as to which edge to traverse next, the edge with the highest $y$-value is chosen. \end{definition}

-For a given graph $G$ and an optimal solution to $LP(G)$, let $T$ denote a greedy DFS tree with root $r$.
-We orient $T$ to be an arborescence with root r, and we orient $B(T):= E \setminus{T}$ ``backwards", that is, so that each edge in $B(T)$ forms an directed cycle with a path of the tree.
+For a given graph $G$ and a solution $y \in $ \ref{LP}, let $T$ denote a greedy DFS tree with respect to $y$.
+Suppose $T$ has root $r$, and let $E(T)$ denote the edges in $T$ (i.e., tree edges).
+We orient $E(T)$ to be an arborescence with root $r$, and we orient $B(T):= E \setminus{E(T)}$ ``backwards," that is, so that each edge in $B(T)$ forms a directed cycle with a path of the tree.
 This is possible since $T$ is a DFS tree.
 We use the notation $(i,j)$ to denote an edge directed from $i$ to $j$.
 Note that once we have fixed a tree $T$, all edges in $E$ can be viewed as directed edges.
 When we wish to refer to an undirected edge in $E$, we use the notation $ij \in E$.
 With respect to the greedy DFS tree $T$, we have the following definitions.

 \begin{definition} An {\em internal} node in $T$ is a vertex that is neither the root of $T$ nor a leaf in $T$.
 We use $T_{int}$ to denote this subset of vertices. \end{definition}